rosell-dk/webp-express/README.md

 }
 # ------------------- (WebP Express rules ends here)
 ```

+__BEWARE:__

-*Beware when copy/pasting: You might get html-encoded characters.
-Verify that the ampersand before "wp-content" isn't encoded*
+- Beware that when copy/pasting you might get html-encoded characters.
+Verify that the ampersand before "wp-content" isn't encoded (in the last line in the try_files block)

-Again, `wp-content` argument must point to the wp-content folder (relative to document root).
-In most installations, it is 'wp-content'.

-And again, the rules looks for existing webp files by appending ".webp" to the URL.
-So for this to work, you must configure *WebP Express* to store the converted files like that:
+- Beware that the rules looks for existing webp files by appending ".webp" to the URL.
+So for this to work, you __must__ configure *WebP Express* to store the converted files like that.
-1. Set *Destination folder* to *mingled*
-2. Set *File extension* to *Append ".webp"*

-The "expires 365d;" lines set caching to one year.
-You can remove these lines if you wish.
+- Beware that if you haven't enabled *png* conversion, you should replace "(png|jpe?g)" with "jpe?g".

+- Beware that if you have moved wp-content to a non-standard place, you must change accordingly.
+Note that you must then also change the "wp-content" parameter to the script.
+It expects a relative path to wp-content (from document root) and is needed so the script can find the configuration file.

+- I have put in an expires statement for caching.
+You might want to modify or disable that.

-I have not set any expire on the webp-on-demand.php request.
+- I have not set any expire on the webp-on-demand.php request.
 This is not needed, as the script sets this according to what you set up in WebP Express settings.
 Also, trying to do it would require a new location block matching webp-on-demand.php, but that would override the location block handling php files, and thus break the functionality.

+- There is no longer any reason to add "&$args" to the line begining with "/wp-content".
+It was there to enable debugging a single image by appending "?debug" to the url.
+I however removed that functionality from `webp-on-demand.php`.

 It is possible to put this stuff inside a `location` directive.
 However, having `if` directives inside `location` directives [is considered evil](https://www.nginx.com/resources/wiki/start/topics/depth/ifisevil/).
 But it seems that in our case, it works.
 If you wish to do that, use the following rules instead: